What is Breast Reduction?

 Risks and Complications

 Like any surgery, breast reduction carries some inherent risk.
-The common issues patients could experience for any surgery are poor scarring due to poor healing at the incision site, reaction to anesthesia, infection and bleeding.
+The common issues patients could experience for any surgery are:

 Potential complications specific to breast reduction include asymmetry of breasts, change or loss of sensation, skin or nipple loss and the inability for the breasts to produce milk.
 Please note that some changes to nipple sensation following surgery is common, and usually lasts about six months to a year.